FeanorTheElf/he-ring/examples/bfv_basics/Readme.md

 ## Setting up BFV

 In many libraries, there is a central context object that stores all parameters and data associated to the currently used HE scheme.
-In HE-Ring, we intentionally avoid this approach, and instead have the use manage these parts themselves - don't worry, it's not that much.
+In HE-Ring, we intentionally avoid this approach, and instead have the user manage these parts themselves - don't worry, it's not that much.
 More concretely, an instantiation of BFV consists of the following:
  - A ciphertext ring
  - An extended-modulus ciphertext ring, which is only used for intermediate results during homomorphic multiplication